AnnaAxelsson051/Movie-System-Client/README.md

 ## Description

-This is the front end part of a movie system application built in React that communicates with a [Movie System Server](https://github.com/AnnaAxelsson051/Movie-System-Server).
-Functionalities include a starting page that displays information about all the users in the system.
-When clicking a user a personal users page appears where all genres and movies that specific user has liked are listed, as well as all the ratings the user has given to various movies.
-Its possible to connect a new genre to a user and add new movie-links and ratings.
+This is the frontend component of a movie system application developed using React, designed to interface with a [Movie System Server](https://github.com/AnnaAxelsson051/Movie-System-Server).
+Key features encompass an initial landing page showcasing comprehensive user data.
+Upon selecting a user, a personalized user page showcases the genres and movies the user has liked, alongside the user's movie ratings.
+Users have the capability to associate new genres, append movie links, and provide ratings.

 ---